Percentage Deductibles in Home Insurance: How They Work & What You'll Pay

 What Is a Percentage Deductible in Home Insurance?

 Percentage deductibles typically range from 1% to 10% of your home's insured value, with most standard policies falling between 1% and 5%.
-They are most commonly used for specific high-risk perils like wind, hail, and hurricanes, rather than applying to all claim types across your policy.
+According to the National Association of Insurance Commissioners (NAIC), some products can go as high as 15% in catastrophe-exposed markets.
+They are most commonly used for specific high-risk perils like wind, hail, hurricanes, and (more recently) wildfires, rather than applying to all claim types across your policy.

 Pincher's Pro Tip

-Check your declarations page carefully — your policy may have a flat deductible for most claims but a separate, higher percentage deductible that only kicks in for wind, hail, or hurricane damage.
+Check your declarations page carefully.
+Your policy may have a flat deductible for most claims but a separate, higher percentage deductible that only kicks in for wind, hail, hurricane, or wildfire damage.

 How Percentage Deductibles Are Calculated